Aichi D3A: Operational history

 An individual D3A dive bomber was commanded by the senior ranking crew member aboard, which could be the observer rather than the pilot.
-This was in contrast to US Navy, where the pilot was almost always the commander of a dive bomber.
-For example, Petty Officer First Class Kiyoto Furuta was serving as a pilot to Lieutenant Takehiko Chihaya during the Attack on Pearl Harbor, and later on to Lieutenant Keiichi Arima during the two carrier battles of the Solomon Islands campaign, both of whom were observers.
+This was in contrast to the United States Navy, where the pilot was almost always the commander of a dive bomber.
+For example, Petty Officer First Class Kiyoto Furuta was serving as a pilot to Lieutenant Takehiko Chihaya during the attack on Pearl Harbor, and later on to Lieutenant Keiichi Arima during the two carrier battles of the Solomon Islands campaign, both of whom were observers.

 The D3A1 first saw combat operation in November 1939, one month prior to its official acceptance as the Navy Type 99 dive bomber.
 Nakajima sent several examples to the 14th Air group operating at Haikou on Hainan island in South China.
 These D3A1s were commanded by Lieutenant Sadamu Takahashi and supported the Imperial Japanese Army in the capture of Nanning, which was intended to cut the supplies coming from French Indochina.
 After the capture of Nanning, they continued to be operated in the area in 1940.
 In May 1940, 12th Air Group became the second front-line unit to be equipped with the new D3A1 dive bombers.
-They first participated in the capture of Yichang and conducted anti-shipping operations on Yangtze river, west of Yichang, in order to cut the Chinese supplies coming from Chongqing.
-In September, D3A1 from the 12th Air Group started to fly missions against Chongqing, which was the Chinese capital at the time.
-After the invasion of Indochina in autumn 1940, 14th Air Group operated at Hanoi and flew missions against Kunming and Burma Road.
+They first participated in the capture of Yichang and conducted anti-shipping operations on the Yangtze River, west of Yichang, in order to cut the Chinese supplies coming from Chongqing.
+In September, D3A1s from the 12th Air Group started to fly missions against Chongqing, which was the Chinese capital at the time.
+After the invasion of Indochina in autumn 1940, 14th Air Group operated at Hanoi and flew missions against Kunming and the Burma Road.

 The D3A1 commenced carrier qualification trials aboard the aircraft carriers Akagi and Kaga during 1940, while a small number of aircraft made their combat debut from land bases over China.
 Starting with the attack on Pearl Harbor, the D3A1 took part in all major Japanese carrier operations in the first 10 months of the war.
 They achieved their first major success against the Royal Navy during their Indian Ocean raid in April 1942.
 D3A1 dive bombers scored over 80% hits with their bombs during attacks on two heavy cruisers and an aircraft carrier during the operation.